Please ensure Javascript is enabled for purposes of website accessibility google-site-verification: googlef808c1b232295a4e.html

-Blood Work
+Pet Blood Work

-Blood Work
+Pet Blood Work

 Lab work will test for kidney and liver efficiency to determine the safest level of anesthesia for your pet.
 The results from these tests can also determine the level of risk that might be associated with surgery in an elderly or injured pet.
-If any concerns appear in the lab results, then we will reschedule the surgery or discuss alternative treatment routes for your pet
+If any concerns appear in the lab results, we will reschedule the surgery or discuss alternative treatment routes for your pet.

 • Proteins